LuigiClemente/family_plan/README.md

 ## Additional:

-* **Singleton Pattern:** If your application requires only one set of Family Plan settings (which is often the case), consider implementing these settings as a singleton.
+* **Singleton Pattern:** We only one set of Family Plan settings (which is often the case), consider implementing these settings as a singleton.
 This means there will be only one instance of `FamilyPlanSettings` in the database, ensuring consistency.

 * **Read-Only Fields:** If certain settings should not be editable via the admin interface, you can mark them as read-only in the `FamilyPlanSettingsAdmin` class to prevent accidental modifications.